 2. Create Consistent and Clear Messages on All Marketing Platforms

 Once you have a clear outline of your brand, use the same messaging everywhere to increase brand awareness.
-That includes your company website, social media marketing platforms, like Facebook, Twitter, LinkedIn, YouTube, Instagram, and Pinterest, blog, email, ads, Google My Business profile, digital marketing strategies, digital marketing campaigns, podcasts, and anywhere else your brand may be present.
+That includes your company website, social media marketing platforms, like Facebook, Twitter, LinkedIn, YouTube, Instagram, Pinterest, blog, email, ads, Google My Business profile, digital marketing strategies, digital marketing campaigns, podcasts, and anywhere else your brand may be present.

 3. Pepper the Journey with Branded Content